 “I ride Sparks because they are simple, strong, and I can trust them.
 I have ridden hands down the heaviest lines of my life on my splitboard and I wouldn’t be able to do that without having total faith in my equipment.”

 A native of Elfin Cove, AK, Ryland is no stranger to riding the steepest and most technical lines in the mountains of Alaska.
-Riding alongside Jeremy Jones, Ryland has headlined in the award winning TGR films Deeper and Further and appeared in the Sweetgrass productions Solitaire and Valhalla.
-Self-described as a professional fisherman and snowboard hobbyist, Ryland continues to push the boundaries of big mountain freestyle snowboarding.
-When he’s not riding spines in AK or the Tahoe backcountry you will find him salmon fishing off the coast of Alaska.
+Riding alongside Jeremy Jones, Ryland has headlined in the award winning TGR films Deeper, Further and Higher and appeared in the Sweetgrass productions Solitaire and Valhalla.
+Growing up as a commercial fisherman, Ryland now tries to take his hard work ethic into the world of professional snowboarding.
+When he’s not pushing the boundaries of big mountain freestyle snowboarding riding spines in AK or the Tahoe backcountry, you will find him salmon fishing off the coast of Alaska.

 Q & A

 Q. Years snowboarding?

 A. 16 years